 5. Invest in Technology and Automation

 While investing in new tech takes upfront cash, a smart approach is to take a hard look at where your company’s tech capabilities stand right now and then map out a step-by-step plan to bring in the right tools to tackle their biggest risk hotspots first.
-Options to consider include blockchain, artificial intelligence (AI) and the Internet of Things (IoT), each of which can provide the much-needed visibility, transparency and control to help mitigate supply chain risks.
+Options to consider include blockchain, AI, and IoT, each of which can provide the much-needed visibility, transparency and control to help mitigate supply chain risks.

 AI-driven analytics tools can crunch huge volumes of supply chain data to spot patterns and potential problems before they happen.
 This predictive power makes it possible to proactively tweak plans to sidestep shortages or snags, so that business runs smoothly.
 AI can also keep a watchful eye on supplier performance and raise red flags if factors like product quality and lead time aren’t up to snuff.